rgeraldes24/solc/docs/security-considerations.rst

 Two's Complement / Underflows / Overflows
 =========================================

-As in many programming languages, Solidity's integer types are not actually integers.
+As in many programming languages, Hyperion's integer types are not actually integers.
 They resemble integers when the values are small, but cannot represent arbitrarily large numbers.

 The following code causes an overflow because the result of the addition is too large